BryanApellanes/bamapi/bamapi/README.md

 #### JavaScript Clients
 `bamapi` also generates JavaScript clients, which are downloaded in a similar way as the C# clients.
-The recommended way of acquiring JavaScript clients would be to include a script tag in your pages with the src attribute set to the JavaScript proxies path:
+The recommended way of acquiring JavaScript clients is to include a script tag in your pages with the src attribute set to the JavaScript proxies path:

 ```html